jecki/logicConverter/Parsing_the_Principia.md

 The basic elements that EBNF consists of are:

-1. **Atomic items** (or "terminals"): These are in the simple most case strings of characters enclosed in quotation marks, e.g. `"1"` or `"abc"` or character classes, e.g. `/[0-9]/` for all digits from 0 to 9 or full fledged regular expressions enclose by forward slashes, e.g. `/\d+/` for a sequence of digits.
+1. **Atomic items** (or "terminals"): These are in the simple most case strings of characters enclosed in quotation marks, e.g. `"1"` or `"abc"` or character classes, e.g. `/[0-9]/` for all digits from 0 to 9 or full fledged regular expressions enclosed by forward slashes, e.g. `/\d+/` for a sequence of digits. ("[Regular expressions](https://www.regular-expressions.info/tutorial.html)" are are comparatively less powerful formalism than EBNF for describing structural features of a piece of text.
+They are mainly used as a means for fast but versatile text searches ot for extracting information from texts.)

     A special atomic item is the tilde sign ~ for optional insignificant whitespace that may safely be ignored, so that the formulae 2+4*3 and 2 + 4 * 3 are really the same formulae although the sequence of characters that make up the formula is not the same and almost twice the size in the latter case.

+    *There are parsers or parser-generators for that matter that assume that the atomic items are drawn from a fixed set of tokens which are produced by a so-called "scanner" which is run over a text document before th parser.
+Here, we assume, a "scanner-less" parser that directly operates on a text in unicode-format.
+The regular expressions as atomic items do the work that would otherwise be delegated to a scanner.
+Scanner-less parsers have the advantage that they make it easier to mix different formal notations in one and the same document.*

 2. **Sequences** of items that follow each other.
 For example, `"number" ~ /[0-9]/` is the text "number" followed by zero or more whitespace characters, followed by a digit.